 - Online retailer websites are also common since they are usually used to wholesale other brands' products.
 For example, you could run a website that sells gym wear from several different gym wear brands.

 - Affiliate websites are referred to as websites that sell other peoples' products in exchange for a commission.
 For example, if you already have an established website with many visitors, you can turn it into an affiliate website and gain more revenue.

 - Marketplaces are websites where individuals can list their products and put them on sale.
-The most famous example of a marketplace is Amazon.
+Some of the most famous example of a marketplace is Amazon, Shopify, Etsy, and soon Safex Marketplace.
 There are also minor, niche marketplaces where only specific products such as shoes or jewelry are for sale.

 Value delivery methods